1jour1vin

 Wine rated (2022 guide) 98/100

 La Gaffelière 2020 is superb.
-Rich, dense and explosive.
-Notes of black cherry, gravel, licorice, grilled herbs and menthol emerge from the glass.
-Deep, supple and explosive, the 2020 is magnificent.
-At this stage, it's still juvenile, but that won't be a problem in a few years.
-This lively, majestic Saint-Emilion is simply exhilarating.
+Rich, dense, and explosive.
+Notes of black cherry, gravel, licorice, toasted herbs, and menthol escape from the glass.
+Deep, supple, and explosive, the 2020 is magnificent.
+At this stage, it is still youthful, but that won't be a problem in a few years.
+This lively and majestic Saint-Émilion is simply exhilarating.
 2028-2060

 James Suckling